ibartomeus/CropPollinationModels/README.md

 - Dainese M et al. 2019 A global synthesis reveals biodiversity-mediated benefits for crop production.
 Science Advances 5: eaax0221.

 # To Do:
-[ ] Re-think data cleaning. automate as much as possible.
+[x] Re-think data cleaning. automate as much as possible.
-[ ] Re-think final models to show.
+[x] Re-think final models to show.
 General models and analysis.
 Note past estimates are fake for now
-[ ] Run read_data.R only once and save model outputs (now is ran twice in track_estimates.R and results.qmd).
-Easy fix.

 # Not urgent.
 [ ] Is it worth to move quarto pages to a separate folder?
 How github actions work in this case?.
 See https://quarto.org/docs/publishing/github-pages.html (Additional options) I am not sure is worth the trouble.
 [ ] Add send email action to publish.ylm See https://github.com/marketplace/actions/send-email.
-Not done for now
+Not done for now.
 [ ] Create pull request first for extra safety?
 Not for now... see https://github.com/marketplace/actions/create-pull-request
-[ ] Update R to the latest version, Renv and do snapchot() again?

-# Notes
-If actions are triggered `on: push: branches: main` (they are not right now) you can skip continuous integration in the commit message by adding `[skip ci]`